eProsima/vulcanexus/docs/rst/tutorials/micro/custom_platforms/custom_platforms.rst

 Creating a custom build script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The procedure for creating a custom script to generate a micro-ROS Client library highly depends on the approach taken.

 A basic understanding on how to proceed can be extracted analyzing the code of the `custom library generation script <https://github.com/micro-ROS/micro_ros_setup/blob/humble/config/generate_lib/generic/build.sh>`_ explained above.

 But in general the following points shall be taken into account: